CenterForOpenScience/ember-osf/.github/CONTRIBUTING.md

 ## Integration tests

 Integration tests allow us to see how components behave while actually running in a browser enviornment.
 [TODO](https://openscience.atlassian.net/browse/EOSF-28)

+#### Accessability checks

+We will use the [ember-a11y-testing](https://github.com/trentmwillis/ember-a11y-testing) addon to run a11y checks on all components.